Apple's all-new iPad Air is back on sale at Amazon with $40 off

-Despite hitting shelves just a few weeks ago, we've already seen a couple of very limited-time price drops on Apple's all-new 2020 iPad Air.
-One such deal has returned to the blue 64GB model at Amazon where its price has been cut by $40.
+If you were hoping to snag a Black Friday deal on Apple's all-new 2020 iPad Air, you're in luck.
+One such deal has hit the blue 64GB model at Amazon where its price has been cut by $40, dropping it back to its all-time low.
 You can also save that much on some iPad Air models at Walmart.
 As far as Apple Black Friday deals go, these are probably some of the best we'll see.
 These sales never last long, so it's worth snagging one at a discount while you can.

 Save already